kimlimjustin/xplorer/docs/docs/common_problems.md

 wmic
 ```

-If the output says the `wmic` is not recognized as internal or internal command, please follow following steps given on [this](https://superuser.com/questions/1178674/wmic-is-not-recognized-as-an-internal-or-external-command-operable-program-or) or [this](https://knowledge.informatica.com/s/article/156865?language=en_US).
-Also, please make sure that windows defender isn't blocking Xplorer from accessing your documents.
+If the output says the `wmic` is not recognized as internal or internal command, please follow the following steps given on [this](https://superuser.com/questions/1178674/wmic-is-not-recognized-as-an-internal-or-external-command-operable-program-or) or [this](https://knowledge.informatica.com/s/article/156865?language=en_US).
+Also, please make sure that Windows Defender isn't blocking Xplorer from accessing your documents.

 </details>